Part One-The Long Road Home

 But since Edna was seventeen years old, she’d secretly given her farm another name.
 A name that embodied everything pure and beautiful and right.
 It was the same name of a man that had captured her heart in only a day.

-She mindlessly slipped on her shift dressed and started buttoning the front, her movements slow, methodical, her eyes never leaving the rolling hills just beyond the window.
+She mindlessly slipped on her shift dress and started buttoning the front, her movements slow, methodical, her eyes never leaving the rolling hills just beyond the window.

 Yes, some knew this land as Appalachia.
 At the tender age of seven, Nora had christened it Edna’s Mountain.
 But for almost sixty years, she’d simply called her home Michael’s Ridge.